circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 Continuous integration is a development practice where you regularly test all changes made to your codebase.

 Several times a day, developers push code to a shared repository.
-The code is then verified by an automated build and test tool, like CircleCI.
+The code is then verified by an automated build and test tool.
 CircleCI integrates with your version control system (GitHub/Bitbucket) and automatically runs a series of steps every time a commit is pushed.

-Integrating regularly means that you detect errors early.
+Integrating regularly helps detect errors early.
 Since each change is usually small, it’s much easier to find the code that introduced a problem.

 You’ll likely write several types of tests: